Braun Logo

 Braun Logo 1939

 The inscription gained elegance and smoothness.
-This change occurred due to the refinement of the glyphs, now rendered with semi-thin lines.
+This change resulted from the refinement of the glyphs, which are now rendered with semi-thin lines.
 Designers turned shadows into full-fledged elements and removed the white part of the letters, making them appear more compact.
 The emphasis on the large “A” remains, as does the similarity between “u” and “n,” which seem like mirror reflections of each other.

 1952 – 1995